 LGSOC vs HGSOC: Understanding the Two Faces of Ovarian Serous Carcinoma

 Ovarian cancer is not a single disease but rather a group of distinct malignancies.
-The differences between LGSOC and HGSOC (low-grade serous ovarian carcinoma versus high-grade serous ovarian carcinoma) represent a crucial distinction in the world of gynecologic oncology.
+The differences between LGSOC and HGSOC (low-grade serous ovarian carcinoma versus high-grade serous ovarian carcinoma) represent a crucial distinction in gynecologic oncology.

 LGSOC vs HGSOC: The Fundamental Differences